List of Mazinger characters: Koji Kabuto

-Koji Kabuto (兜 甲児, Kabuto Kōji), also written Kouji Kabuto, is the main character and pilot of super robot Mazinger Z. He makes a comeback in the sequel series Great Mazinger where he helps defeating the Mycenaean Empire.
+Koji Kabuto (兜 甲児, Kabuto Kōji), also written Kouji Kabuto, is the main character and pilot of super robot Mazinger Z. Koji was born as the first child of Kenzo Kabuto, a scientist and Tsubasa Nishikiori, a bioquimic.
+Koji Kabuto is also the grandson of Juzo Kabuto.
+He makes a comeback in the sequel series Great Mazinger where he helps defeating the Mycenaean Empire.
 He also features in Grendizer as Duke Fleed's friend and sidekick.
 His voice actor is Hiroya Ishimaru in the Japanese version of Mazinger Z and Mazinkaiser, and in Toei's 1970s English dub, he was voiced by Dando Kluever.
 His voice actor in Tranzor Z, in which he was renamed Tommy Davis, was Gregg Berger.
 In the English version of Mazinkaiser, his voice actor is Robert Newell while in Shin Mazinger Shougeki!
 Z Hen, his voice is played by Kenji Akabane.
 In Mazinger Z: Infinity, Koji is voiced by Showtaro Morikubo while in the English dub, he is voiced by Wayne Grayson.
 He is a staple character of Super Robot Wars and appears in nearly every incarnation, the exceptions being Super Robot Wars UX and the OG series.
 Kabuto's date of birth is November 12.